zguo0525/zguo0525.github.io/index.md

 I am a serial entrepreneur and machine learning physicist, currently pursuing my Ph.D. at MIT EECS, advised by Professor [George Barbastathis](https://meche.mit.edu/people/faculty/gbarb@mit.edu) in [3D Optics Group](http://optics.mit.edu/).
 My research focuses on physics-assisted machine learning for 3D imaging.

 Prior to my time at MIT, I resided in California for seven years, where I received my B.A. with the highest honor in physics and minors in English and EECS from UC Berkeley, mentored by Professor [Alex Zettl](https://www.ocf.berkeley.edu/~jode/) and Professor [Xiang Zhang](https://xlab.hku.hk/) (now at the University of Hong Kong).
 Throughout my journey, I have co-founded multiple tech startups and a venture DAO, each driven by the common goal of effecting positive change through innovation and technology.
-My experiences have nurtured my fervor for pushing the boundaries of what's possible and making a lasting impact.
+My experiences have nurtured my fervor for pushing the boundaries of what's possible and making a lasting impact with practical solutions.

 During the summer of 2023, I'm a research intern at MIT-IBM Watson AI Lab for large language models.

 ### **Notes for researchers, recruiters, entrepreneurs, and investors**
-Moving forward, my primary areas of interest will revolve around web3 and generative AI.
+Moving forward, my primary areas of interest will be around web3 and generative AI.
 I enthusiastically welcome opportunities for academic collaboration spanning various departments and institutes, as well as advisory roles in tech startups.
 However, please note that I am currently not considering job offers in hedge funds, quantitative trading, or cold-call startup opportunities.
 Thank you for your understanding.

 # Publications